roamcore/RoamCore/README.md

 You chose vanlife for the freedom.
 The freedom to go anywhere, live on your own terms, and not answer to anyone.
 The software that runs your van should reflect that — not tie you to a subscription, a cloud service, or a vendor that decides what you can and can't do with your own vehicle.

 You spent months building the van.
-The electrical is dialled.
+The electrics are dialled.
 The plumbing works.
 The insulation is perfect.
 But when it comes to actually *managing* all of it — checking your batteries, staying connected, tracking where you've been — you're juggling five apps, three dashboards, and a spreadsheet.
 Each one owned by a different company, each one another dependency.

 RoamCore fixes that.